lbryio/lbry-desktop/CONTRIBUTING.md

   contributor wanting to reserve an issue in advance can leave a comment saying that he or she is working on it.
 Contributors should respect other people's efforts to complete issues in a timely manner and, therefore, not begin working on anything reserved (or updated) within the last 3 days.
-  If someone has been officially assigned an issue via Github's assignment system, it is also not available.
+  If someone has been officially assigned an issue via GitHub's assignment system, it is also not available.
 Contributors are encouraged to ask if they have any questions about issue availability.
 * The [changelog](https://github.com/lbryio/lbry-desktop/blob/master/CHANGELOG.md) should be updated to include a reference to the fix/change/addition.
 See previous entries for format.